-However, in LLP there is a concept of unlimited liability of a ‘negligent’ partner.
+However, in LLP, there is a concept of unlimited liability of a ‘negligent’ partner.
 The negligent partner will still bear unlimited liability.
-All other partners’ liability will be limited to the extent of their invested capital.
+All other partners’ liabilities are limited to the extent of their invested capital.

 The major advantage of a Limited Liability Partnership is that partners will not be held responsible for the action of another partner.

 The disadvantage of an LLP is that the action of one partner will still cost other partners to their invested business capital.

 One Person Company or OPC is a form of business organisation introduced in India in the Companies Act, 2013.
 OPC works as a private company, but as the name suggest it can be registered by a single individual.
 It only requires one board member and one director instead of two board members in a private limited company.